Harold P. Freeman: Career

 As of 2003, Freeman became founding president and medical director of the Ralph Lauren Center for Cancer Care and Prevention in Harlem.
-He continues to be chairman emeritus of the organization.
+He continued to be chairman emeritus of the organization.

 As of June 2007, with funding from the Amgen Foundation, the Harold P. Freeman Patient Navigation Institute was established in New York City.
 Freeman was its founder, president, and CEO.
 The Harold P. Freeman Patient Navigation Institute runs training programs in patient navigation for nurses and others.
 In addition to cancer, the program has been applied to the management of infectious diseases and chronic conditions like diabetes, heart disease, and mental health.
 Patient navigation has been included in the accreditation standards of the American College of Surgeons for hospital cancer programs.

 As of 2024, the Centers for Medicare and Medicaid Services created billing codes to enable health care providers to fill for “patient navigation” services, under President Joe Biden’s Cancer Moonshot initiative.

+Death

+Freeman died in Atlanta on August 11, 2026, at the age of 93.